 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits in a tight driveway for your shingle removal on a single haul under tonnage.
+Our 10-yard can fits in a tight driveway and handles shingle weight on a single haul for your roof.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Louisville home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.